asmsaiff/superware-wordpress-blog-theme/readme.txt

 == Description ==

-Mediumish is a agency theme.
+SuperWare is a agency theme.

 Take it for a spin!
-See how Mediumish elevates your portfolio, business website, or personal blog.
+See how SuperWare elevates your portfolio, business website, or personal blog.

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Mediumish in the search form and press the 'Enter' key on your keyboard.
+2. Type in SuperWare in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
-4. Navigate to 'Mediumish Options' in WordPress admin area customize to your taste.
+4. Navigate to 'SuperWare Options' in WordPress admin area customize to your taste.
 You can add contents on page from the advanced option panel there.

 == Privacy ==
-Mediumish uses LocalStorage to save the setting when Dark Mode support is turned on or off.
+SuperWare uses LocalStorage to save the setting when Dark Mode support is turned on or off.
 LocalStorage is necessary for the setting to work and is only used when a user clicks on the Dark Mode button.
 No data is saved in the database or transferred.

 == Copyright ==

-Mediumish WordPress Theme, 2020-2021 mamurjor.com
+SuperWare WordPress Theme, 2020-2021 saifullah.co
-Mediumish is distributed under the terms of the GNU GPL.
+SuperWare is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by